-- (a) Financial Advisory is comprised of a wide array of financial advisory services regarding M&A advisory, capital markets advisory, shareholder advisory, restructuring and capital solutions, sovereign advisory, geopolitical advisory, and other strategic advisory and capital raising and placement work for clients.
+(a) Financial Advisory is comprised of a wide array of financial advisory services regarding M&A advisory, capital markets advisory, shareholder advisory, restructuring and liability management, sovereign advisory, geopolitical advisory, and other strategic advisory and capital raising and placement work for clients.
 The benefits of these advisory services are generally transferred to the Company's clients over time, and consideration for these advisory services typically includes transaction completion, transaction announcement and retainer fees.
 Retainer fees are generally fixed and recognized over the period in which the advisory services are performed.
 However, transaction announcement and transaction completion fees are variable and subject to constraints, and they are typically not recognized until there is an announcement date or a completion date, respectively, due to the uncertainty associated with those events.
-Therefore, in any given period, advisory fees recognized for certain transactions may relate to services performed in prior periods.
-The advisory fees that may be unrecognized as of the end of a reporting period, primarily comprised of fees associated with transaction announcements and transaction completions, generally remain unrecognized due to the uncertainty associated with those events. - (b) Management fees and other is primarily comprised of management services.
+Therefore, in any given period, advisory fees recognized as of the end of a reporting period, primarily comprised of fees associated with transaction announcements and transaction completion, primarily comprised of fees associated with those events.

+(b) Management fees and other is primarily comprised of management services.
 The benefits of these management services are transferred to the Company's clients over time.
 Consideration for these management services generally includes management fees, which are based on assets under management and recognized over the period in which the management services are performed.
 The selling or distribution of fund interests is a separate performance obligation within management fees and other, and the benefits of such services are transferred to the Company's clients at the point in time that such fund interests are sold or distributed.